What legal entity should I buy my property into?

 It’s not just the auditors and SARS that need to know about your company and profit.
 You need to submit annual returns to the CPIC.
 They need to know if the company is still alive and going well.
 This quote by Riaan van Deventer was so strong, I decided to copy and paste it as found!

 “Don’t always presume your auditors will bring this to your attention or submit these annual returns.
-The onus and responsibility is fully on you as the director of the company ((Pty) Ltd) or as a member of the close corporation (CC) to ensure your company’s annual tax returns have been submitted on time.
-Ignorance of the law is no excuse, and you need to be aware of the requirement for submitting annual returns with the CIPC to avoid de-registration of your company.”
+The onus and responsibility is fully on you as the director of the company ((Pty) Ltd).
+It is also your responsibility as a member of the close corporation (CC) to ensure your company’s annual tax returns have been submitted on time.
+Ignorance of the law is no excuse.
+You need to be aware of the requirement for submitting annual returns with the CIPC.
+If ignored, your company can be de-registered.”

 If the CPIC deregisters your company because they didn’t get the needed communications, there are exceptionally painful processes in place to reinstate a company.
 Note that it is time-consuming and will make you cry non-stop for quite a few months, if not years.
 It is therefore recommended that you stay compliant.